 Most small businesses have no written incident response plan.
-When a ransomware attack or data breach occurs, decisions get made in a panic - often the wrong ones.
-A one-page written plan that answers 'who does what in the first hour' is enough to dramatically reduce the damage.
-Here is a starting template.
+When ransomware hits or a data breach occurs, decisions get made under panic, often the wrong decisions.
+A written plan that answers "who does what in the first hour" is enough to dramatically reduce the damage.
+Below is a working template to adapt and keep accessible.

 Phase 1: Detection and Classification